bitfocus/companion-module-dcc-ex-commandstation/companion/HELP.md

 ## Requirements
 This is the setup I use, many other combinations of hardware will work.

-* CommandStation-EX running on Arduino Mega with motor shield and WiFi
+* CommandStation-EX (version 5) running with a network connection
   * [Follow these instructions](https://dcc-ex.com/get-started/index.html)
-* Track power and external PSU wired to motor shield
 * Network connection between CommandStation-EX and Companion (both on same LAN)
 * An instance of the DCC-EX module running in Companion
   * Enter the IP address of the Arduino running CommandStation